 Giving up that extra credit card will save you the annual maintenance fee as well as help you avoid high-interest credit that can burn a hole in your pocket.

 Polish your credit rating

 Another easy and effective way to increase your borrowing capacity is to maintain a clean credit history.
 Paying all your utility bills on time (even the most inconspicuous ones) makes you a responsible borrower in the eyes of a potential lender and can increase your chances of approval as well as your borrowing capacity.

-It is a good idea to pull out your credit file from websites such as Vedic Advantage at no cost and fix any black spots before you file your loan application.
+It is a good idea to pull out your credit file from providers to know and resolve any issues you might have on your record.

 Having lots of debts on your file can have the lenders raising their eyebrows.
 Why not roll up all the smaller debts under a single loan?
 It would even streamline your payments and help you budget better.

-It is important to calculate your living expenses clearly before you file a loan application, as lenders will take this into account for determining the amount they want to lend to you.
-School fees for your children, any repayments for an investment property (many lenders assume the worst case scenario that the property may remain vacant for sometime) and the expensive club membership are all taken into account while determining your repayment capacity and consequently, your borrowing capacity.
+It is important to calculate your living expenses clearly before you file a loan application, as lenders will take this into account for determining the amount they will lend you.
+School fees for your children, any repayments for an investment property (many lenders assume the worst-case scenario that the property may remain vacant for some time), and the expensive club membership are all considered when determining your repayment capacity and consequently, your borrowing capacity.